‘Strongly recommend’: Masks may not be required for much longer in Sedgwick County

-Arica Everlein said, “I feel like people do not take it seriously anyways so the masks are needed.”
+“I feel like people do not take it seriously anyways so the masks are needed,” said Arica Everlein.

 Some are still for them.